alaa-almaliki/markup-to-array/README.md

 # Markup to Array
-This package can be used to as basic a converter from XML, Json and YAML files to array
+This package can be used as basic a converter from XML, Json and YAML files to array

 # Install
 Use composer